etijskens/et-micc/tutorials/tutorial-1/TUTORIAL-1-3.rst

    -*# done #*-
    >

+Obviously, Numpy_ does significantly better than our naive dot product implementation.
 The reasons for this improvement are:

-* *Numpy* arrays are contiguous data structures of floating point numbers, unlike Python's :py:class:`list`.
-Contiguous memory access ifs far more efficient.
+* Numpy_ arrays are contiguous data structures of floating point numbers, unlike Python's :py:class:`list`.
+Contiguous memory access is far more efficient.
-* The loop over *Numpy* arrays is implemented in a low-level programming languange (C).
+* The loop over Numpy_ arrays is implemented in a low-level programming languange.
   This allows to make full use of the processors hardware features, such as vectorization and fused multiply-add (FMA).